New additivity properties of the relative entropy of entanglement and its generalizations: Additivity of the - R enyi relative entropies of entanglement

 \subsection{Additivity of the $\alpha$-$z$ R\'enyi entropy of entanglement: Commuting case}

 We now prove that in entanglement theory, the monotones $\mathfrak{D}_{\alpha,z}$ are additive when one state commutes with its optimizer and the alpha power of its product with the inverse of its optimizer has positive entries in a product basis.
-We remark that the latter condition is very important since, as we show in Section~\ref{Counterexample}, there exist states which commute with their optimizer but don't have positive entries in a product basis for which the $\mathfrak{D}_{\alpha,z}$ are not additive.
-Separable states clearly satisfy these conditions since the optimizer coincides with the state itself.
-This is not surprising since for separable states, the proof already follows from the fact that the $\mathfrak{D}_{\alpha,z}$ are subadditive, equal zero if and only if the state is separable and they are non-increasing under partial trace.
-More interestingly, as we show later, we have that also the Bell diagonal, generalized Dicke and the isotropic states belong to this class. \begin{theorem} Let $\rho_1$ be a N-partite state and $(\alpha,z) \in \mathcal{D}$ .
-Moreover, let $\tau_1 \in \argmin_{\sigma \in \textup{SEP}} D_{\alpha,z}(\rho_1 \| \sigma)$.
-If $[\rho_1,\tau_1]=0$ and $\rho_1^\alpha\tau_1^{-\alpha}$ has positive entries in a product basis, then for any N-partite state $\rho_2$ we have that
+We remark that the latter condition is very important since, as we show in Section~\ref{Counterexample}, there exist states that commute with their optimizer but do not have positive entries in a product basis for which the $\mathfrak{D}_{\alpha,z}$ are not additive.
+Separable states clearly satisfy these conditions, since the optimizer coincides with the state itself.
+This is not surprising since for separable states, the proof already follows from the fact that the $\mathfrak{D}_{\alpha,z}$ are subadditive, equal zero if and only if the state is separable, and they are non-increasing under partial trace.
+More interestingly, as we show later, the Bell diagonal, generalized Dicke, and the isotropic states belong to this class.
+As before, we state the result for the points $(\alpha,z) \in \mathcal{D}$.
+The result for the limiting cases follows by taking the corresponding limits (see Appendix~\ref{lower-semicontinuous} for a more detailed discussion).